Exploring Deep Models for Practical Gait Recognition: Deep Models for Practical Gait Recognition

 \subsection{Superiority of Explicit Temporal Modeling}

-The gait pattern typically combines static appearance characteristics and dynamic movement features.
-Therefore, capturing the changes that occur over time in the walking process is critical in discriminative gait representation learning.
-Recently, regarding gait as a set of unordered silhouettes~\cite{chao2019gaitset} has become increasingly popular~\cite{xu2020gait, jin2022cloth, gu2022clothes, hou2021set}.
-Its core idea comes from the observation that people can easily identify a certain temporal position of a silhouette in the gait cycle merely by looking at its appearance since the walking process is usually periodic.
-Therefore, the set-based methods consider order information unnecessary and tend not to explicitly make use of the motion features among neighboring frames.
-Instead, they utilize a single maximum operation along the temporal dimension to aggregate the global features of a gait sequence.
+Capturing body changes during the walking process is critical for gait description.
+In recent literature, a popular methodology involves treating gait as an unordered set of silhouettes~\cite{chao2019gaitset}.
+Its core idea comes from the observation that people can easily identify a certain temporal position of a silhouette in the gait cycle merely by looking at its appearance.
+This is possible because the walking process is typically periodic.
+As a result, the set-based methods consider order information unnecessary and tend not to explicitly utilize motion features among neighboring frames.
+On the other hand, the sequence-based methods usually pay much attention on designing temporal models.

-However, our experiments show the sequence-based DeepGaitV2 clearly surpasses its set-based counterpart on various mainstream gait datasets, \textit{i.e.}, CASIA-B~\cite{yu2006framework}, OU-MVLP~\cite{takemura2018multi}, Gait3D~\cite{zheng2022gait} and GREW~\cite{zhu2021gait}.
-Notably, DeepGaitV2-2D and its 3D counterpart respectively present the plain set-based and sequence-based DeepGaitV2 since the former only consists of 2D residual blocks, and the latter mainly consists of 3D blocks, as shown in Tab.~\ref{tab.gaitdeeper}.